Jumping straight in – what’s your key role and responsibilities?

 Creative Director / Founder

-As creative director, Alex has been at the helm of burningred for the past 14 years, creating dynamic brand identities and marketing strategies for companies across South Wales and the UK.
+As creative director, Alex has been at the helm of burningred for the past 14 years.
+With a strong focus on service design, Alex creates dynamic marketing and digital strategies and ensures the end product is great for the client.

 Kelly keeps projects organised and on track, with meticulous precision.
 Planning projects, setting deadlines, agreeing delivery dates and allocating work in the studio is just part of her many skills.